Benchmarking Physics-Informed Time-Series Models for Operational Global Station Weather Forecasting: TSF Benchmarks on WEATHER-5K

 \subsection{Problem Definition}

-Considering $N$ weather stations around the world and each station collects $V$ meteorological variables, the data of all weather stations can be represented by a spatial-temporal time-series $X \in \mathbb{R}^{N \times T \times V}$ for a given look-back window of fixed length $T$.
-At timestamp $t$, time-series forecasting is to predict $\hat{X}_{t+1:t+\tau} = \{X_{t+1}, ... , X_{t+\tau}\}$ based on the past $T$ frames $X_{t-T+1:t} = \{X_{t-T +1}, ... , X_{t}\}$.
+Consider $N$ weather stations worldwide, each collecting $V$ meteorological variables.
+The data from all weather stations can be represented as a spatiotemporal time series $X \in \mathbb{R}^{N \times T \times V}$ for a fixed look-back window of length $T$.
+At time $t$, the forecasting task is to predict $\hat{X}_{t+1:t+\tau} = \{X_{t+1}, ... , X_{t+\tau}\}$ based on the past $T$ frames $X_{t-T+1:t} = \{X_{t-T +1}, ... , X_{t}\}$.
 Here, $\tau$ is the length of the forecast horizon.
-Using $X$ and $\hat{X}$ to represent the observation data and the forecasted data, respectively, the process of GSWF can be simplified by a mapping: $\hat{X} = \mathcal{M}(X)$, where $\mathcal{M}$ can be different kinds of time-series forecasting methods.
-For example, by setting $N=1$ and ignoring the spatial information, many state-of-the-art time-series forecasting methods~\cite{li2022generative,zhou2021informer,liu2021pyraformer, wu2021autoformer,zhou2022fedformer, gu2023mamba,wang2024timemixer,nie2022time,liu2023itransformer} can be explored on this task.
-When $N$ is multiple scattered stations, method~\cite{wu2023interpretable} based on spatial-temporal modeling can also be applied to this task.
+Let $X$ and $\hat{X}$ denote the observed and forecasted data, respectively.
+The GSWF process can then be formulated as a mapping $\hat{X} = \mathcal{M}(X)$, where $\mathcal{M}$ represents a time-series forecasting method.
+For example, by setting $N=1$ and ignoring spatial information, many state-of-the-art time-series forecasting methods~\cite{li2022generative,zhou2021informer,liu2021pyraformer, wu2021autoformer,zhou2022fedformer, gu2023mamba,wang2024timemixer,nie2022time,liu2023itransformer} can be applied to this task.
+When $N$ represents multiple spatially distributed stations, spatiotemporal methods~\cite{wu2023interpretable,MTGNN,stid} can also be applied.